 However, Windows Update is prone to system errors such as error code 0x800713AB.
 According to user reports, 0x800713AB appears when trying to update Windows, preventing them from installing critical updates for their devices.

 But this error code is not exclusive to the Windows Update service.
 Error 0x800713AB can also occur when you launch any Windows services, such as Windows Store and Cortana.
 According to the message that comes with the error, Windows is not connected to the internet even though it actually is.
 In most cases, internet connection is limited to non-Windows apps such as email, browser apps, and games.

 This problem has made a lot of affected Windows users frustrated because running the troubleshooter also requires internet connection.
 This leaves them stuck in a loop.

-Before we discuss how to fix error code 0x800713AB, let us get to know first what this error means and its root causes.
+Before we discuss the solutions to fix error code 0x800713AB, let’s first understand what this error means and explore its potential causes.

 Error code 0x800713AB usually comes with the following message:

 It doesn’t look like you’re connected to the Internet.
 Check your connection and try again.

 However, clicking Send Feedback or any link on the notification would give you the same error message.
 This is because that particular service has no access to the internet.